hkjn/lnhw/arduino/readme.md

 Every part is more or less independent and can be developed and tested separately.
 Code for different functional parts is stored in separate folders and will be assembled later for a few demo use-cases.

+Assembled sketch with current functionality is in the [hsm/hardware_wallet](./hsm/hardware_wallet/) folder.

 # Boards

 Not every Arduino board will work with our project.
 The sketch requires some significant amount of space, memory and uses 64-bit unsigned integers for amounts that only 32-bit microcontrollers support.